 A 2012 study published in the journal

-A healthful, balanced diet can help a person lose weight, and it is also likely to have a positive effect on their overall health.
+A healthy, balanced diet can help a person lose weight, and is also likely to have a positive effect on their overall health.

-People should avoid sugar, fatty foods, and refined carbohydrates that have low nutritional content.
-Instead, they should eat plenty of fruit and vegetables, lean proteins, and complex carbohydrates.
+People may want to avoid sugar, fatty foods, and refined carbohydrates that have low nutritional content.
+Instead, they can eat plenty of fruit and vegetables, lean proteins, and complex carbohydrates.

-A person trying to lose excess abdominal fat should monitor their alcohol intake.
+A person trying to lose excess abdominal fat can monitor their alcohol intake.
 Alcoholic drinks often contain additional sugar, which can contribute to weight gain.

-A sedentary lifestyle brings with it many serious health problems, including weight gain.
-People trying to lose weight should include a good amount exercise in their daily routine.
+A sedentary lifestyle can lead to many serious health problems, including weight gain.
+People trying to lose weight should include a good amount of exercise in their daily routine.

 Undertaking both aerobic exercise and strength training can help people tackle their belly fat.

-A 2016 review in the International Journal of Environmental Research and Public Health indicates that exposure to sunlight in animals could lead to a reduction in weight gain and metabolic dysfunction.
+A 2016 review indicates that exposure to sunlight in animals could lead to a reduction in weight gain and metabolic dysfunction.

-The review highlights that few studies have looked at the effects of sunlight on humans, in respect of weight gain.
-It states that more research is required to support the findings so far.
+The review notes that few studies have looked at the effects of sunlight on humans with respect to weight gain, and that more research is required.

 Stress can cause a person to gain weight.
 The release of the stress hormone cortisol influences a person’s appetite and could cause them to eat more.

-Sleep’s primary purpose is to allow the body to rest, heal, and recover, but it can also have an impact on a person’s weight.
+Sleep’s primary purpose is to allow the body to rest, heal, and recover, but it can also affect a person’s weight.

-Getting enough good-quality sleep is essential when a person is trying to shed weight, including belly fat.
+Getting enough quality sleep is essential when a person is trying to shed weight, including belly fat.

 Smoking is a risk factor for increased belly fat, as well as many other serious health concerns.
 Quitting can significantly reduce the risk from excess belly fat, as well as improve overall health.

-There is a higher likelihood of various health issues if a person has excess belly fat.
+A person has a higher risk of various health issues if they have excess belly fat.
 Causes include poor diet, lack of exercise, and short or low-quality sleep.

-A healthful diet and active lifestyle can help people lose excess belly fat and lower the risk of the problems associated with it.
+A healthy diet and active lifestyle can help people lose excess belly fat and lower the risk of problems associated with it.